-From the cycling catchments showin in Figures 3.20 to 3.23, the entire study area can reach key destination of schools, bus and train stops within 20 minutes.
+From the cycling catchments showin in Figures 3.19 to 3.22, the entire study area can be reached by cycling within 20 minutes. including key destination of schools, bus and train stops.

-- · Fragmented and variable quality cycle network; - Lack of permeability connections; - · Lack of safe crossings and facilities (especially at roundabouts); - Lack of wayfinding and legibility; - Lack of cycle connections between key destinations (i.e. schools, town centre, train station); - Limited cycling facilities in Longford Town (Main Street/Earls Street); - Limited sheltered and secure cycle parking in the town centre (Only at train station and leisure centre).
+- · Fragmented and variable quality cycle network; - Lack of permeable connections; - · Lack of safe crossings and facilities (especially at roundabouts); - Lack of wayfinding and legibility; - Lack of cycle connections between key destinations (i.e. schools, town centre, train station); - Limited cycling facilities in Longford Town (Main Street/Earls Street); - Limited sheltered and secure cycle parking in the town centre (Only at train station and leisure centre).